andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 The independent form of the numeral is used when it stands by itself and is not followed by a noun.
 The counting form is when the numeral is followed by counted a noun: *tlaate* 'three', but *tlatt ewlaad* ‘three boys.’

 Note:

+- Except for 1 and 2, numerals are not inflected for gender, as opposed to Standard Arabic.

 - 1--2 are used only for emphasis or contrast, or when ordering in restaurants and the like (*etneen shaay* ‘two tea’).
 Otherwise, the lone noun in singular or dual is used (*ktaab* '[a/one] book'; *ktabeen* 'two books').
 1 and 2 are the only numerals that inflect for gender.